LAWS 3074 Judicial Internship

 Coordinator Anna Cody Opens in new window

-Description This unit provides an internship opportunity for later year law students.
+Description This subject provides an internship opportunity for later year law students.
 Students will spend twelve days throughout the semester at selected courts and tribunals under the supervision of magistrates, judges or tribunal members.
-The unit will provide students with an opportunity to observe the courts and tribunals first hand, to be mentored by a judicial officer, to engage in practical assistance to the relevant court or tribunal, and to appreciate the professional responsibilities essential for a 21st Century legal practitioner and judicial officer.
+The subject will provide students with an opportunity to observe the courts and tribunals first hand, to be mentored by a judicial officer, to engage in practical assistance to the relevant court or tribunal, and to appreciate the professional responsibilities essential for a 21st Century legal practitioner and judicial officer.
 Entry is competitive and will include a written application and interview.
-The unit includes a class schedule with the requirement of regular reflection in order to learn deeply from the experience and teach students how to engage in ongoing lifelong learning.
+The subject includes a class schedule with the requirement of regular reflection in order to learn deeply from the experience and teach students how to engage in ongoing lifelong learning.

 Discipline Law, Not Elsewhere Classified.